precice/community-training/fsi-workflow/00_geometry/tasks.md

 ## Task 0: Prepare the geometry

 We will simulate fluid-structure interaction of a very simple airfoil, in 3D.
 [NACA airfoils](https://en.wikipedia.org/wiki/NACA_airfoil) are standardized designs that are popular in designing aircraft wings.
-Our case is slightly derived from the paper by *S. Heathcote, Z. Wang, I. Gursul, **Effect of spanwise flexibility on flapping wing propulsion**, Journal of Fluids and Structures, Volume 24, Issue 2, 2008*.
+Our case is slightly derived from the following paper:

+*S. Heathcote, Z. Wang, I. Gursul, **Effect of spanwise flexibility on flapping wing propulsion**, Journal of Fluids and Structures, Volume 24, Issue 2, 2008*.

 In the paper, they considered a *NACA0012* profile, while our training involves a **NACA2312** profile wing (to have some lift at 0° angle of attack) with:

 - *chord* $c=100mm$
 - *span* $b=300mm$